luccaugusto/anote/README.md

 + Allow tags to have spaces in their name.

 ### CLI
++ Scroll only if there are more notes that are not displayed
 + Different modes to show displayed notes: only text, priority + text, completed + text, priority + completed + text.
 + Clock on footer/ Clock mode like nmcnmcppcpcmmcp (whatever, you know what program i'm talking about).
 + Tab to change the selected tag window.